DataTalksClub/datatalksclub.github.io/_books/20210118-deep-learning-structured-data.md

     text: Thank you Mark for agreeing to take part in this event and finding time to answer our questions!
   - name: Alper Demirel
-    text: 'Thank you very much for your answers :star-struck:'
+    text: 'Thank you very much for your answers 🤩'

 ---